cpj/winter-2012/01_week_one/README.md

 - num: node.js, unix, mongodb
 - other variations: ruby/python/java/perl, unix/linux/windows/mac, nginx/apache

-### website stacks typically break down into these components:
+### web stacks typically break down into these components:
 - operating system
 - http server
 - database
 - programming language / framework

 An application uses the web server to send information to a browser, uses the database to store information, and the programming language / framework is in charge of all the logic and templating.
+The operating system is the wrapper around all of that functionality, the platform everything runs on.